 GeneCards Summary for ACVR2A Gene

 ACVR2A (Activin A Receptor Type 2A) is a Protein Coding gene.
-Diseases associated with ACVR2A include Multiple Synostoses Syndrome and Preeclampsia/Eclampsia 1.
+Diseases associated with ACVR2A include Multiple Synostoses Syndrome.
 Among its related pathways are Signaling by NODAL and Mesodermal Commitment Pathway and ALK1 signaling events.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ACVR2B.

 UniProtKB/Swiss-Prot Summary for ACVR2A Gene

 On ligand binding, forms a receptor complex consisting of two type II and two type I transmembrane serine/threonine kinases.
 Type II receptors phosphorylate and activate type I receptors which autophosphorylate, then bind and activate SMAD transcriptional regulators.
 Receptor for activin A, activin B and inhibin A. Mediates induction of adipogenesis by GDF6 (By similarity).